Quantum fluctuation in an inhomogeneous background and its influence on the phase transition in a finite volume system: Numerical results and discussions

 Now we are in a position to study how the phase transition in a finite volume is influenced by varying the spatial configuration of the background field $\tilde{\s}(r)$ through changing the parameters $\b$ and $r_0$.
 In the following calculation the system size is taken as $R=3\rm{fm}$.
-Firstly let $\b$ fixed at $\b=8\rm{fm}^{-1}$ and only $r_0$ varied.
-From FIG. \ref{nrm_sgmT_r0v}\subref{sgm-r_r0v_1} one can see with $r_0$ increasing the width of the potential well becomes larger.
-By the equation (\ref{dirac}) the scattering phase shift can be numerically calculated in the potential background with different $r_0$.
-Then the order parameter $\s_v$ can be determined at different temperatures through equation (\ref{minimize}) at certain $r_0$.
-In FIG.\ref{nrm_sgmT_r0v}\subref{sgm_MI_3fm_b=8_set1} the temperature dependence of the $\s_v$ for different $r_0$ has been plotted.
-It could be seen that when $r_0$ is very small ($r_0\lesssim 0.3\rm{fm}$) which means the spatial distribution of the inhomogeneous area is very small, the quantum fluctuation over this tiny inhomogeneous background is also very small.
-As a result the phase transition is still a strong first order phase transition which case is very similar to that of the MRE result.
-When $r_0$ gets larger it is clear that quantum correction from the inhomogeneous background becomes notable.
-In FIG.\ref{pt_curv}\subref{pt_MI_3fm_(8,1d5)} at $r_0=1.5\rm{fm}$ it is shown that besides the global minimum of the physical vacuum a new local minimum emerges near the zero value of the sigma field in the grand potential at relatively low temperatures before the phase transition.
-When the temperature is greater than the critical temperature this local minimum becomes the global minimum which is corresponding to the physical vacuum.
-The corresponding variation of the order parameter $\s_v$ with the temperature could be seen in FIG.\ref{nrm_sgmT_r0v}\subref{sgm_MI_3fm_b=8_set1}.
-It is clear that the first order phase transition has been obviously weakened.
+Firstly let $\b$ be fixed at $\b=8\rm{fm}^{-1}$ and vary $r_0$.
+From Fig. \ref{nrm_sgmT_r0v}\subref{sgm-r_r0v_1} one can see with $r_0$ increasing the width of the potential well becomes larger.
+By the Eq. (\ref{dirac}) the scattering phase shift can be numerically calculated in the potential background with different $r_0$, and the order parameter $\s_v$ can be determined at different temperatures through Eq. (\ref{minimize}) at certain $r_0$.
+In Fig.\ref{nrm_sgmT_r0v}\subref{sgm_MI_3fm_b=8_set1} the temperature dependence of the $\s_v$ for different $r_0$ has been plotted.
+When $r_0$ is very small ($r_0\lesssim 0.3\rm{fm}$), the spatial distribution of the inhomogeneous area is very small, and the quantum fluctuation over this tiny inhomogeneous background is also very small.
+As a result the phase transition is still a strong first order phase transition, and the case is very similar to that of the MRE result.
+When $r_0$ gets larger it is clear that quantum corrections from the inhomogeneous background become notable.
+In Fig.\ref{pt_curv}\subref{pt_MI_3fm_(8,1d5)} at $r_0=1.5\rm{fm}$ it is shown that besides the global minimum of the physical vacuum a new local minimum emerges near the zero value of the sigma field in the grand potential at relatively low temperatures before the phase transition.
+When the temperature is greater than the critical temperature this local minimum becomes the global minimum which corresponds to the physical vacuum.
+The corresponding variation of the order parameter $\s_v$ with the temperature could be seen in Fig.\ref{nrm_sgmT_r0v}\subref{sgm_MI_3fm_b=8_set1}.
+It is clear that the first order phase transition has been weakened.
 When $r_0$ is further increased ($r_0\gtrsim 1.9\rm{fm}$) it is found that the first order phase transition has been changed into a crossover.
-One can see that the order parameter continuously decreasing with temperature increasing in FIG.\ref{nrm_sgmT_r0v}\subref{sgm_MI_3fm_b=8_set1}.
-From FIG.\ref{pt_curv}\subref{sgm_MI_3fm_b=8_set2} at $r_0=2.1\rm{fm}$ one can clearly see that there is only one minimum in the grand potential which is corresponding to unique vacuum in this system and with temperature increasing it continuously moves towards a small value of the sigma field which obvious displays a crossover.
+One can see the order parameter continuously decreasing with temperature increasing in Fig.\ref{nrm_sgmT_r0v}\subref{sgm_MI_3fm_b=8_set1}.
+From Fig.\ref{pt_curv}\subref{sgm_MI_3fm_b=8_set2} at $r_0=2.1\rm{fm}$ one can see that there is only one minimum in the grand potential which is corresponding to a unique vacuum in this system and with temperature increasing it continuously moves towards a small value of the sigma field which displays a crossover.

 \\